Copper Metal Reacts With Nitric Acid

 When performing the experiment, start with small amounts of reactants and observe the reaction carefully.
 Add the nitric acid to the copper slowly, rather than adding the copper to the acid.
 This will help control the reaction rate and prevent any sudden release of heat or gases.
 Be prepared to neutralize any spills with a base, such as sodium bicarbonate.

 For educational purposes, consider conducting the reaction in a fume hood to contain the nitrogen oxide fumes.
 You can also use a gas collection apparatus to collect the nitrogen oxides and demonstrate their properties.
-For example, you can bubble the nitrogen dioxide gas through water to show that it forms nitric acid and nitrous acid.
+As an example, you can bubble the nitrogen dioxide gas through water to show that it forms nitric acid and nitrous acid.

-Furthermore, it's crucial to be aware of the environmental regulations regarding the handling and disposal of nitric acid and copper nitrate.
+What's more, it's crucial to be aware of the environmental regulations regarding the handling and disposal of nitric acid and copper nitrate.
 These substances are considered hazardous waste and must be disposed of properly.
 Consult with your local environmental agency for guidance on proper disposal methods.

 FAQ